1975 San Diego Chargers season: Week 11: at Denver Broncos

 Despite a minimal contribution from their offense, San Diego took the Broncos into overtime before losing to become the fourth NFL team to start a season 0–11.
 The Broncos drove 70 yards with the opening kickoff, scoring the only offensive touchdown of the game.
-Denver reached a 2nd and goal at the 8 on their next possession, but Chris Fletcher intercepted a deflected Steve Ramsey pass in the end zone; Fletcher claimed a second interception on the next Bronco drive.
-The Chargers' offense was unable to convert these turnovers into any points, but their sceptical teams got them on the scoreboard soon afterwards, Fuller finding space down the left sideline on a punt return, then cutting inside to complete a 42-yard touchdown.
+Denver reached a 2nd and goal at the 8 on their next possession, but Fletcher intercepted a deflected Steve Ramsey pass in the end zone; Fletcher claimed a second interception on the next Broncos drive.
+The Chargers' offense was unable to convert these turnovers into any points, but their special teams got them on the scoreboard soon afterwards, Fuller finding space down the left sideline on a punt return, then cutting inside to complete a 42-yard touchdown.
 Fletcher intercepted Ramsey again three plays later; San Diego could only move the ball nine yards on three plays, but Wersching kicked a 34-yard field goal to take the lead at 10–7.
 Neither side crossed midfield in the remaining 7:41 of the first half.
-The Chargers led at halftime despite managing only 25 yards, and failing to register a single first down in six possessions (Denver had 155 yards and 12 first downs).
+The Chargers led at halftime despite managing only 25 yards and failing to register a single first down in six possessions (Denver had 155 yards and 12 first downs).